This page contains information about kerbside recycling, including what can and cannot be recycled.

 Urban rubbish collection schedule [311kb]

 Changes to collection days are made as necessary during the Christmas and Easter holiday breaks only.
-We advise of any changes in advance on this page and in the media.

 How recycling works